 Casinos have long been prevalent in the state and betting on horse races was made legal in the 1920s.
 The state lottery returned in 1990, and soon after, the state legalized 15 riverboat casinos and the use of video poker machines in places like restaurants, bars, convenience stores, and even truck stops.

 The American Gaming Association estimates gambling has an annual economic impact of $6.1 billion in Louisiana.

-Ever since the Professional and Amateur Sports Protection Act (PASPA) was overturned by the Supreme Court on May 14, 2018 – allowing each state to create its own laws and regulations for sports wagering – Louisiana lawmakers have been busy in their attempts to bring legalized sports betting to the Pelican State.
+Ever since the Professional and Amateur Sports Protection Act (PASPA) was overturned by the Supreme Court on May 14, 2018—allowing each state to create its own laws and regulations for sports wagering—Louisiana lawmakers were busy in their attempts to bring legalized sports betting to the Pelican State.

 Two alternate Senate bills were considered before SB 130 was signed by Gov. John Bel Edwards on June 11, 2020.
 Once signed, the bill became Act No. 215, which authorized putting sports betting to a parish-by-parish referendum vote on the November 2020 ballot.
-The vote passed in the vast majority of parishes, paving the way for sports betting to launch in Louisiana later in 2021 or early in 2022.
+The vote passed in the vast majority of parishes, paving the way for a Louisiana mobile sports betting launch on January 28, 2022.

 Find the Best Place to Bet on Sports